 - Planning Act 2016

 - local planning schemes established under Queensland’s planning framework.

-- local, state and federal government representatives
+- relevant government representatives

 - local community groups

 Surfing provides major sport, recreation and tourism opportunities and is a focal point for community life across many Queensland coastal locations.
 Any decline in surfing quality in those areas would negatively affect the local surfing community, visitors to these sites, local surf businesses and the overall economy of surf coast communities.

 Government action such as exploring opportunities to address any gaps in protections will ensure Queensland's World Surfing Reserves will remain iconic and favoured destinations for surfers, visitors and all members of the community to enjoy.

 Ministerial Surfing Roundtable

 In early 2020, the Honourable Mick de Brenni MP, then Minister for Sport established a Ministerial Surfing Roundtable to help inform the Queensland Government on how to ensure that Queensland’s World Surfing Reserves can remain protected into the future.